All Episodes

 Indeed, according to recent reports, a released Guantanamo detainee is now leading Taliban combat operations in Afghanistan, where President Obama has just sent additional American forces.

-The Obama campaign smeared Guantanamo Bay as a human rights blight.
+The Obama campaign smeared Guantanamo Bay as a human rights blight, consistent with that hyperbolic rhetoric.

-The President began his administration by promising to close the detention camp within a year.
+The president began his administration by promising to close the detention camp within a year.

 Patently, the commitment to close Guantanamo Bay within a year was made without a plan for what to do with these detainees who cannot be tried.

-Consequently, the detention policy task force is not an effort to arrive at the best policy.
+Consequently, the Detention Policy Task Force is not an effort to arrive at the best policy.

-According to National Intelligence Director Dennis Blair, the Uyghurs will be apparently live freely on American taxpayer assistance, despite the fact that they're affiliated with a terrorist organization and have received terrorist paramilitary training.
+According to National Intelligence Director Dennis Blair, the Uighurs will be apparently live freely on American taxpayer assistance, despite the fact that they're affiliated with a terrorist organization and have received terrorist paramilitary training.

-I am in addition powerless to stop the president as he takes these reckless steps from touting his detention policy task force as a demonstration of his national security seriousness, but I can decline to participate in the charade.
+I am, in addition, powerless to stop the president as he takes these reckless steps from touting his detention policy task force as a demonstration of his national security seriousness.

 It pains me to decline your invitation, but the attendant circumstances leave no other option.